KeanBuyst/GPIO-Driver/README.md

 Simple linux gpio driver for the raspberrypi.

-Interact with the driver with `/proc/gpio` once installed.
+Interact with the driver using `/proc/gpio` once installed.

 ## For writing (input)